Privacy Policy and

 We may collect personal information:

-• Voluntarily provided to us by you through our websites, direct communications (for example, meetings or trade shows), and electronic communications including social media, surveys, webinars, search functions, questionnaires, feedback, and various forms, including contact, information, and requests for demonstration forms;
+• Voluntarily provided to us by you through our Web Platforms, direct communications (for example, meetings or trade shows), and electronic communications including social media, surveys, webinars, search functions, questionnaires, feedback, and various forms, including contact, information, and requests for demonstration forms;

-• When you have entered our websites while performing online searches or seeking health and safety training;
+• When you have entered our Web Platforms while performing online searches or seeking health and safety training;

 • When we have received a business referral to you, or you may be a member of an organization that is an existing business associate of ours;